-- Decide where your household will reunite after a disaster.
-Identify two places to meet: one right outside your home and another outside your neighborhood, such as a library, community center, or place of worship.
+Know where you will meet family, friends, or caregivers after an emergency.
+Pick two places to meet: one right outside your home and another outside your neighborhood, such as a library, community center, or place of worship.

-- Designate an out-of-state friend or relative that household members can call if separated during a disaster.
+Pick an out-of-area contact that family or friends can call if separated during a disaster.
 If New York City phone circuits are busy, long-distance calls may be easier to make.
-This out-of-state contact can help you and your family communicate.
+This out-of-area contact can help you and your family communicate.
 Keep in mind that cell phones may not function during and immediately following a disaster due to high volume of activity; however, text messages can often get through, even if you can't make calls on your cell phone.
-What's more, if cell phones aren't functional, using a landline or a payphone (to call your out-of-state contact) is a good alternative.
+What's more, if cell phones aren't functional, using a landline or a payphone (to call your out-of-area contact) is a good alternative.

 When developing your family's disaster plan, you should assemble and make copies of vital contact information for each family member.
 Use Ready New York's Emergency Reference Card to capture this information.

 Everyone in your household should have a Go Bag — a collection of things you would want if you have to leave in a hurry.
 Your Go Bag should be sturdy and easy to carry, like a backpack or a small suitcase on wheels.
 You'll need to customize your Go Bag for your personal needs, but some of the important things you need in your Go Bag include:

 Bottled water and nonperishable food, such as granola bars

 Copies of your important documents in a waterproof container (e.g., insurance cards, Medicare/Medicaid cards, photo IDs, proof of address, marriage and birth certificates, copies of credit and ATM cards)

 Flashlight, hand-crank or battery-operated AM/FM radio, and extra batteries